jaeksoft/opensearchserver/src/doc/en/documentation/api%7Capplication_programming_interface%7C4/api_v2/synonyms%7Cmanaging_synonyms_and_list_of_synonyms/get%7Cretrieving_all_the_terms_of_a_synonyms_list%7C4.md

 **URL parameters:**
 - _**index_name**_ (required): The name of the index.
-- _**list_name**_ (required): The name of the list for which retrieve synonyms from.
+- _**list_name**_ (required): The name of the target list.

 ### Success response
-All synonymes from the list are returned.
+All synonymes within the list are returned.
 One group of synonyms by line, each synonym separated by a comma:

-canapé,banquette,sofa
+couch,divan,sofa

-vaisselier,buffet
+desk,bureau

 **HTTP code:**